As an ecommerce retailer, you know that customers return products.

 - Production data: supplier, manufacturer, etc.

-The biggest issue online retailers face is keeping all of this data intact across multiple channels with both accuracy and efficiency.
+One of the biggest issues online retailers face is keeping all of this data centralized, accessible for all, and consistent across multiple channels with both accuracy and efficiency.
 Manual systems and out-of-date, over-built product management tools only allow you to achieve one or the other—accuracy or efficiency.

 With a PIM system like that, the benefits can be profound.
 When it comes to dealing with all the incoming, outgoing, cross-department, and multi-channel product information; check out all the benefits PIM software can have on workflow, sales, data, and more: